bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 ### Joysticks

 Cockpit is intended to work with arbitrary joystick types, and allows mapping joystick buttons and axes to various [protocol functions](#joystick-protocols), which can send inputs and commands to the vehicle, or trigger interface events.

-Once a function mapping is configured it is possible to export it to the computer and/or the vehicle, which can then be imported later to new Cockpit instances/devices.
+{% note() %}
+The default function mapping is selected based on the connected vehicle type, and Cockpit automatically synchronises function mappings to/from the [User](#users), but it is also possible to manually export them as a file, and import them into another User or a different Cockpit instance/device.
+{% end %}

+Known joystick types have an interactive diagram for mapping button and axis functions visually:
+{{ easy_image(src="joystick-button-mapping", width=600, center=true) }}

+Button presses and axis movements should be mirrored on the diagram, and clicking on a button element in the diagram allows remapping its mapped function.

+{% note() %}
+Axes currently must have unique functions, so mapping an axis to an Action that is already in use will result in that Action being unmapped from whichever axis was using it previously.
+{% end %}

+There is also a table view, which is available for both known and new joystick types:
-{{ easy_image(src="../getting-started/joystick-config", width=600, center=true) }}
+{{ easy_image(src="joystick-table", width=600, center=true) }}

+Buttons can be remapped to different Actions using the edit pencil at the far right of the corresponding row.

+{% note() %}
-Support is built in for simultaneous input from multiple sources, including multiple joysticks, and by default each joystick can provide up to 8 axis ranges and 32 buttons.
+Support is built in for simultaneous input from multiple sources, including multiple joysticks, and by default each joystick can provide up to 32 axis ranges and 32 buttons.
+{% end %}

 #### Joystick Protocols

 When mapping the functionality of a joystick button or axis, there are multiple protocols to choose from:

+{{ easy_image(src="joystick-protocols", width=500, center=true) }}
-{{ easy_image(src="joystick-button-mapping", width=500, center=true) }}
+{{ easy_image(src="joystick-axis-mapping", width=500, center=true) }}

 ##### MAVLink `MANUAL_CONTROL` Messages

-[`MANUAL_CONTROL`](https://mavlink.io/en/messages/common.html#MANUAL_CONTROL) MAVLink messages are automatically sent to the vehicle at 25Hz, which is not currently configurable.
+[`MANUAL_CONTROL`](https://mavlink.io/en/messages/common.html#MANUAL_CONTROL) MAVLink messages are automatically transmitted at 25Hz, which is not currently configurable.

+{% note() %}
+While it is generally expected for there to be a vehicle connected, Cockpit is capable of sending MAVLink Messages to a MAVLink system more generally, even without a vehicle included.
+{% end %}

+{% warning() %}
+If the browser tab is changed away from Cockpit, or the Cockpit application window is minimised, Cockpit loses access to the joystick inputs, and normally stops sending `MANUAL_CONTROL` messages to reflect the loss of input.
+This can trigger an autopilot failsafe, which may not be desirable, so an option is provided in the top right of the joystick page to tell Cockpit to repeatedly send the last joystick input it received before losing access to the joystick.
+>
+>It is important to **always be conscious of where your vehicle is**, and what kind of hazards it is operating near.
+{% end %}

 Button functions are determined by the autopilot firmware - e.g. in ArduSub they correspond to [`BTNn_FUNCTION`](https://docs.bluerobotics.com/ardusub-zola/software/autopilot/ArduSub-4.1/developers/parameters/#btnn-function-function-for-button)